Learning tool

 The clef is your key

 Treble clef curls around the G line.
-Bass clef's two dots surround the F line.
+Bass clef's dots surround the F line.
 These anchor notes define everything else.

 🔢